ccmdi/smart-link-formatter/README.md

-A plugin for Obsidian that automatically formats pasted links with metadata, with explicit support for YouTube.
+A plugin for Obsidian that automatically formats pasted links with metadata.

+It has explicit support for:
+* YouTube
+* YouTube Music
+* GitHub
+* Image links

 # Features
 - Automatically formats pasted links
-- Supports custom formatting for both YouTube and regular links
+- Supports custom formatting for all clients, as well as regular links
 - Blacklist domains to prevent automatic formatting
 - Toggle auto-linking on/off

 # Formatting
 Variables are replaced dynamically by the plugin.
 The first instance of square brackets `[]` will be a hyperlink for the clipboard content.

-For non-YouTube links, the following variables are available:
+For default links, the following variables are available:

 - `{title}` - Page title
 - `{url}` - The URL of the page

 Example format: `[{title}]`

+If you need to format a date (e.g. `upload_date`), you can use moment.js date formats: `{upload_date|MMMM Do, YYYY}`

-## YouTube Link Formatting
+## Custom Formatting

-When pasting a YouTube link, the following variables are available for formatting:
+Clients in the plugin have unique variables you can capture.
+For instance, when pasting a YouTube link, the following variables are available for formatting:

 - `{title}` - Video title
 - `{channel}` - Channel name